bankh/CatalogBank/readMe.md

 Stores files related to geometric data.
 Include a [readMe.md](./Geometry/readMe.md) file to describe the types of geometries, their format, and a data library.

 ### __Images/__: 🖼️ <a name="images"></a>
 Contains image files.
-A [readMe.md](./Image/readMe.md) file should explain the image data, its format, and a data library.
+A [readMe.md](./Image/readMe.md) file explains the image data, its format, and a data library.

 ### __Graphs/__: 🔴➖🔴 <a name="graphs"></a>
 Stores graphical data or visualizations.
-The [readMe.md](./Graph/readMe.md) file should provide details about these graphs.
+The [readMe.md](./Graph/readMe.md) file details these graphs.

 ### __Tools/__: 🛠️ <a name="tools"></a>
 This folder contains scripts or tools for processing the data in CatalogBank.
-The [readMe.md](./Tools/readMe.md) file should describe each tool and its purpose.
+The [readMe.md](./Tools/readMe.md) file describes each tool and its purpose.

 ### __readMe.md__:
 The main readMe file at the root of the repository should provide an overview of the entire CatalogBank, including a description of each subfolder and user instructions.
 Each main sub-folder has its readMe files to elaborate on the details of the associated folder.